 The animal is not a service animal, but may be another type of assistance animal for which a reasonable accommodation may be required.
-Proceed to Part 2
+Proceed to Part 2 for the benefit of an individual with a disability?

 Service Animals, Part 2.2